-- 3.2 According to the Office for National Statistics, the South Hams had an estimated population of 84,800 in 2016, with around one third of the population living in the four main towns of Dartmouth, Ivybridge, Kingsbridge and Totnes.
-The majority of South Hams residents live in the surrounding villages, hamlets and isolated cottages spread across the 350 square miles of beautiful countryside. - 3.3 A significant number of South Hams residents (43%) are aged 65 years or over (compared with 37% in Great Britain) and the average house price is £308,140, compared with the national average of £242,286.
-Unemployment in the area is lower than the national average with a rate of 2.2% in 2017, compared to 4.4% nationally.
-However, the appearance of the district conceals the statistic that wages are amongst the lowest in the United Kingdom, with a median annual gross income over £3,000 lower than the national median average - 3.4 The entertainment and tourist industry is a major contributor to the economy of the South Hams.
+- 3.2 The South Hams had an estimated population of 87,946 in 20201, with around one third of the population living in the four main towns of Dartmouth, Ivybridge, Kingsbridge and Totnes.
+The majority of South Hams residents live in the surrounding villages, hamlets and isolated cottages spread across the 350 square miles of beautiful countryside. - 3.3 The South Hams has a higher proportion of older people (aged 65 years or over) than the national average and the average house price is £346,584, compared with the national average of £284,0292.
+Unemployment in the area is lower than the national average with a rate of 3.7% in 2020, compared to 4.6% nationally3.
+However, the appearance of the district conceals the statistic that wages are amongst the lowest in the United Kingdom, with a median annual gross income over £4,000 lower4 than the national median average5. - 3.4 The entertainment and tourist industry is a major contributor to the economy of the South Hams.
 It attracts visitors and local residents, makes for vibrant communities and is a major employer.
 Tourism makes a significant contribution to the South Hams economy.
-This tourist economy brings with it certain gambling activities, particularly at seaside locations, such as family entertainment centres. - 3.5 The Licensing Authority is currently responsible for 4 betting shops, located in the towns of Totnes, Kingsbridge and Dartmouth.
+This tourist economy brings with it certain gambling activities, particularly at seaside locations, such as family entertainment centres. - 3.5 The Licensing Authority is currently responsible for 2 betting shops, located in the towns of Kingsbridge and Dartmouth (August 2021.
 The South Hams has nearly 500 licensed premises and members clubs under the Licensing Act 2003, some of which have notifications for gaming machines or hold club machine permits.
-There are also two licensed bingo premises in the area. - 3.6 The corporate priorities are to promote: "Council, Homes, Enterprise, Communities, Environment and Wellbeing."
+There are also two licensed bingo premises in the area. - 3.6 This Policy promotes the Council's Core Purpose which is: 'To make a positive impact on the lives of local people by providing valued and easy to use services.'
+The Council's Corporate Strategy Themes are 'Homes, Wellbeing, Communities, Council, Enterprise and Environment.'